dfinity/portal/docs/developer-docs/integrations/multi-chain/ckbtc-faq.md

 [^5^]: [Source](https://internetcomputer.org/capabilities/serve-web-content)
 [^6^]: [Source](https://medium.com/dfinity/why-bitcoin-needs-smart-contracts-5191fbec294a#acf6)

-## What are the transaction fees associated with CKBTC?
+## What are the transaction fees associated with ckBTC?

 The transaction fees for ckBTC on the Internet Computer are designed to be minimal.
 It is set at 0.0000001 ckBTC, which is equivalent to less than a cent or 10 satoshis.
-Users only need to pay the transaction fees of the Bitcoin network when converting Bitcoins to ckBTC or vice versa [source](https://medium.com/dfinity/how-ckbtc-solves-the-dilemma-of-blockchain-bridges-ee8e0b72ee59#f847).
+Users only need to pay the transaction fees of the Bitcoin network when converting Bitcoins to ckBTC or vice versa [source](https://medium.com/dfinity/how-ckBTC-solves-the-dilemma-of-blockchain-bridges-ee8e0b72ee59#f847).

 In addition, there is a fee when bitcoins are retrieved.
 The formula for the ckBTC minter fee when calling `retrieve_btc` is determined as follows: